laurens-feoh/Revisiting_the_Long-Run_Effects_of_the_Spanish_Inquisition/README.md

 XQuartz from [xquartz.org](https://www.xquartz.org/), log out and back in, and rerun the script.

-## Citation
+## Replication Package

-If you use this code or data, please cite the original paper:
+Please find the replication package of the original paper through:

-Drelichman, M., Vidal-Robert, J., & Voth, H.-J. (2021).
-The long-run effects of religious persecution: Evidence from the Spanish Inquisition.
+Drelichman, Mauricio, Vidal-Robert, Jordi, and Voth, Hans-Joachim.
+Replication: The Long Run Effects of Religious Persecution: Evidence from the Spanish Inquisition.
+Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 2021-06-26. https://doi.org/10.3886/E143781V1
-*Proc.
-Natl.
-Acad.
-Sci.
-USA*, 118(22), e2022881118.